-This update/refresh will be performed once everyday.
+Only those Counterparties are picked whose Roles has Buyer or Seller or Both

-The below 3 operations perfomed in CTRM Master Data that impact Credit Risk Counterparty Maintenance are:
+The below 3 operations performed in CTRM Master Data that impact Credit Risk Counterparty Maintenance are:

-Add – On additon of a new CP, the new CP will start being displayed once the update/refresh is done every EOD.
+Add – On additon of a new CP, the new CP will start being displayed on the next API pull onwards.

-Modify – If any fields of interest are modified, then the CP information in Credit Risk CP will be updated
+Modify – If any fields of interest are modified, then the CP information in Credit Risk CP will be updated.

-Delete – On deletion of a CP, once the updated/refresh is done at the EOD, the CP will be deleted from the Credit Risk CP.
+Delete – On deletion of a CP in TRM, the CP will be deleted from the Credit Risk CP too.

 Navigation

 Credit Risk > Counterparty Maintenance